zerotohero-dev/o2js.com/server/blog/markdown/show-love-to-requestanimationframe.md

 ### Introduction

-`setTimeout(delegate, 0)` interface can be used to both allow user agent events and display updates to happen before continuing script execution and to avoid long running script dialogs to raise a [“JavaScript execution exceeded timeout”][js-timeout] error in certain user agents.
+`setTimeout(delegate, 0);` can be used to both allow user agent events and display updates to happen before continuing script execution, and to avoid long running script dialogs to raise a [“JavaScript execution exceeded timeout”][js-timeout] error in certain user agents.

 By yielding with `setTimeout` what you do is a **cooperation** [on a single thread][timers]; and for an untrained eye, this misleadingly looks like “multitasking” or “multithreading”.
 What we do, however, is just pumping events to the event pipe of the **main render thread** of the browser.

 > **JavaScript** is only one of the many things that the browser’s **main render thread** is supposed to run.
 The main render thread is also responsible for creating and **modifying the DOM** tree, **dispatching** user events, **parsing CSS**, doing **layout**; i.e., creating and managing pretty much everything you see on the browser.

-If we use timers to defer UI manipulation, this chaotic nature of the browser’s main render thread makes it virtually impossible to fire the timer at a relatively less occupied time frame, where the browser can focus only on the UI manipulation we want to make.
+If we use timers to **defer** UI manipulation, this chaotic nature of the browser’s main render thread makes it virtually impossible to fire the timer at a relatively less occupied time frame where the browser can focus only on the UI manipulation we want to make.

 This is like… kind of… multi-tasking.
 The technically correct term for it is  “**cooperation**” (*since we cannot talk about true multitasking, when there is a single thread responsible for executing **JavaScript***).